rescale/nf-rescale-hpc/README.md

 ## Plugin classes

+### Custom Rescale Classes
+- `RescaleExecutor`: the custom Rescale Nextflow Executor designed for workflows

+- `RescaleTaskHandler`: custom TaskHandler responsible for API calls and status tracking

+- `RescaleJob`: custom class responsible for configuring parameters of a Rescale Job

+### Existing Classes from nf-hello
 - `HelloConfig`: shows how to handle options from the Nextflow configuration

 - `HelloExtension`: shows how to create custom channel factories, operators, and fuctions that can be included into pipeline scripts